Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Conclusion

-Whilst interesting, our approach brings with it a number of limitations.
-First, unlike Hopfield's model which employs a Hebbian learning rule, the DDM framework trains the RNN via backpropagation of error, noticing that a low-rank RNN is equivalent to a two-layer perceptron.
-This makes training quick, easy, and stable, unlike BPTT for RNNs, but is not biologically motivated or plausible.
-In this model, neural manifolds do not \textit{emerge} spontaneously due to self-organisation, perhaps as the result of a learning rule.
-Instead, they are created by enforced structure in the connectivity.
-Most approaches enforce manifold structure through low-rank connectivity \cite{Mastrogiuseppe2018linking, Pollock2020engineering}, or by assuming certain symmetry properties \cite{Yishai1995orientation, Bernardo2025shaping}, but there have been some attempts to develop biologically-inspired learning rules for RNNs and other neural network models \cite{Sussillo2009chaotic, Ninou2025Curl, Rajan2016recurrent}.
-Nevertheless, the mechanisms by which biological neural circuits \textit{learn} to encode complex dynamics over neural manifolds remain unclear, and requires the development of learning rules which produce asymmetric connectivity and emergent manifold structure.
-Next, our framework encodes dynamics in an affine linear subspace, suggesting that the relationship between neuronal states and neural manifolds is linear.
+Next, our framework encodes dynamics in an affine linear subspace, assuming that the relationship between neuronal states and neural manifolds is linear.
 Whilst linear methods have been used extensively to probe neural data \cite{Cunningham2014dimensionality}, state-of-the-art approaches reveal neural manifolds with nonlinear dimensionality reduction \cite{Perich2025neuralmanifold, Pandarinath2018lfads}.
-A more general relationship between neural firing and the effective computational manifold, allows for a much richer latent geometry in the system, which would be more consistent with empirical data.
-However, this produces major mathematical challenges to our framework, as nonlinear maps introduce troublesome Jacobian and Hessian terms in the projected dynamics.
-Finally, whilst we considered one case of a input-driven circuit, we mostly focus on autonomous RNN dynamics, which encode stationary processes.
+A more general relationship between neural firing and the effective computational manifold would allow for a much richer latent geometry in the system, which would be more consistent with empirical data.
+However, this leads to major mathematical challenges as nonlinear maps introduce troublesome Jacobian and Hessian terms in the projected dynamics. { In order to build a closer relationship between our framework and modern approaches to neural manifolds, future work may focus on the inverse problem of reconstructing low-dimensional vector fields or operators from observed trajectories over neural manifolds \cite{brunton2022datadriven, brunton2022koopman}.
+We focus on a `firing-rate model', which assumes that information in neural circuits is encoded in the instantaneous firing rates of individual neurons \cite{hopfield1984continuous}.
+This is in contrast with more biologically-plausible extensions, such as spiking neural networks, which have biophysically-consistent dynamics for each individual neuron \cite{Izhikevich2006dynamical} and typically assume that exact spike-times encode information.
+Moreover, `spike-time dependent plasticity', the typical biological learning rule for spiking networks, produces asymmetric connectivity \cite{Caporale2008spike}.} Finally, whilst we considered one case of an input-driven circuit, we mostly focus on autonomous RNN dynamics, which encode stationary processes.
 Integrating an RNN as the computational circuit in a more complete and time-dependent network, which includes both sensory input and an upstream output, is crucial for relating this model to more neuroscientific applications, such as motor control.